 In the late 1970s Magee began to concentrate on his personal paintings and in 1980 presented his first solo exhibition at Staempfli Gallery in New York.
-Since that time, he has had annual one-person shows throughout the United States and Europe.
+Since that time, he has had frequent one-person shows throughout the United States and Europe.
 In 1991 a ten-year survey, Alan Magee 1981-1991, traveled to four US museums.
 Archive, an exhibition of Magee’s black and white monotypes opened at the Berliner Philharmonie in November 2000 and traveled to the Portland Museum of Art.
 An Alan Magee Retrospective exhibition opened at the James A. Michener Art Museum in 2003; the Farnsworth Art Museum, 2004; and the Frye Art Museum, Seattle, in 2005.

 Books of Alan Magee’s paintings include, Stones and Other Works, published by Harry N. Abrams in 1986, Alan Magee 1981-1991, published by the Farnsworth Art Museum in 1991, and Archive, Alan Magee Monotypes, published by Darkwood Press and Spectrum Concerts Berlin in 2000.
 Alan Magee: Paintings, Sculpture, Graphics was released in October 2003.
 Resistance, by Barry Lopez, with monotypes by Alan Magee, was published by Knopf in 2004.